cerse/2019-09-ChancellorsBuilding/README.md

 ## Purpose

-Our primary goal is to invite active and interested RSEs to bootstrap and participate in a local community of practice.
+The primary goal of the Community of Edinburgh Research Software Engineers (CERSE) is to invite active and interested Research Software Engineers (RSEs) to bootstrap and participate in a local community of practice.

 ##	Venue, Date, Time